 1. Focus on Product Quality

 One of the most effective strategies for biotech companies is to focus on providing quality products.
 As a result, people are willing to pay more for quality products and recommend them to their friends.
-For example, when buying cars, people are eager to spend more money on well-known brands that have a good reputation instead of unknown brands.
+For example, when buying cars, people are eager to spend more money on well-known brands with good reputations instead of unknown brands.

 2. Feature case studies of your products in action